gbxyz/pepper/README.md

 ### CLAIMS CHECK

-The following command will extend the standard <check> command to perform a claims check as per Section 3.1.1. of [draft-ietf-eppext-launchphase](https://metacpan.org/pod/draft-ietf-eppext-launchphase).
+The following command will extend the standard &lt;check> command to perform a claims check as per Section 3.1.1. of [draft-ietf-eppext-launchphase](https://metacpan.org/pod/draft-ietf-eppext-launchphase).

         pepper> check claims example.xyz

+### FEE CHECK

-The following command will extend the standard <check> command to perform a fee check as per Section 3.1.1. of [draft-brown-epp-fees-02](https://metacpan.org/pod/draft-brown-epp-fees-02).
+The following command will extend the standard &lt;check> command to perform a fee check as per Section 3.1.1. of [draft-brown-epp-fees-02](https://metacpan.org/pod/draft-brown-epp-fees-02).

         pepper> check fee example.xyz COMMAND [CURRENCY [PERIOD]]